kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(iii\) If operation of the launch vehicle could result in satisfaction of the safing criteria for one of the two safing parameters or conditions before normal thrust termination of the stage or strap-on motor to which the parameter or condition applies, the launch operator must demonstrate that the greatest remaining thrust, assuming a three-sigma maximum engine performance, cannot result in the stage or strap-on motor reaching a populated or other protected area;

-\(2\) If a radio command safes a flight termination system, the command control system used for in-flight safing must be single fault tolerant against inadvertent transmission of a safing command under §417.303(d).
+\(2\) If a radio command safes a flight termination system, the command control system used for in-flight safing must be single fault tolerant against inadvertent transmission of a safing command under [[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]](d).

 # D417.15   Flight termination system installation